mpivtoraiko/downward_camera_visual_odometry/README.md

 ## Discussion

-Because the camera looks at the ground (which assume here to be flat), we use sparse optical flow to track features (Lukas-Kanade).
+Because the camera looks at the ground (which we assume here to be flat), we use sparse optical flow to track features (Lukas-Kanade).
 As such, it is not quite as robust as more sophisticated methods, such as Structure from Motion involving the Essential matrix computation, but should be faster.

 Further improvement would be doing a better job estimating rotations from optical flow.
 The provided groundplane texture image of gravel is low on contrast, and we currently lose quite a lot of features during the rotation.
 As such, OpenCV's affine matrix estimator isn't able to resolve rotations accurately.
 It would be interesting to investigate if higher-textured surfaces would yield better results, or further tuning of the affine estimator (or a more sophisticated method) would work better.